jeffdgr8/kotbase/docs/documents.md

     "_id", :"_rev" and "_sequence" are reserved keywords and must not be used as top-level attributes — see [Example 11](#example-11).

 Users are cautioned that any attempt to sync such documents to Sync Gateway will result in an error.
-To be future proof, you are advised to avoid creating such documents.
+To be future-proof, you are advised to avoid creating such documents.
 Use of these attributes for user-level data may result in undefined system behavior.